-Baheda – Bibhitaki (Terminalia bellirica) Churna Health Benefits and Uses
+Baheda – Bibhitaki (Terminalia bellirica) Churna Health Benefits & Uses

-It is one of the important plants mentions in Ayurveda text for its diverse health benefits.
+It is an important fruit plant mention in Ayurveda text for its vast health benefits.
 It is one of the main ingredients, which is used for the herbal preparation Triphala, a rasayana benefit ranging from weight loss to diabetes and many more.
 The Fruit is bitter in taste and has properties such an astringent, analgesic, expectorant, laxative and brain tonic.

 How do the plant Baheda look like?

 Belliric Myrobalan Alternatively, so-called Baheda is a large tree that grows up to the height to 40 m.
 The Leaves are petiolate, broadly oval with clustered at the end of branches.
 The flowers are white or greenish yellow, grows in single, simple looking grows with axillary spikes.
 The fruits are globe shaped with a diameter about 1.5 – 2.5 cm in and when dry it looks obscurely 5- angled.

 Baheda is a deciduous tree found throughout Indian in areas up to an altitude of 1,000 meters, in forests as well as plains.
 The Baheda tree is found in deciduous jungles throughout the larger part of India, except in the arid regions that are an area of upper Gangetic Plain, Chota Nagpur, Orissa, Bihar, Chittagong, West Bengal, Konkan, Deccan and most of the parts of South India.

 - Assamese :Bauri